Qatar Museums: Art Mill, Lusail Museum, Qatar Auto Museum

 In 2022, three new facilities were announced.

 The first of these facilities is Art Mill: a campus that will include exhibition galleries for modern and contemporary art and space for educational and residential programs.
-The campus will be built on the site of a historic flour mill and designed by architect Alejandro Aravena (Elemental).
+The campus will be built on the site of a historic flour mill and designed by architect Alejandro Aravena (Elemental) and it is expected to open in 2030.
+The Art Mill Museum coordinates an exhibition at the 19th International Architecture Exhibition from May to November 2025.

 In addition, the Lusail Museum, designed by Jacques Herzog (Herzog & De Meuron), will feature a large collection of Oriental drawings, paintings, photographs, sculptures and applied arts.
+The Director of the Museum is Dr. Julia Gonnella.
+In February 2024 new photos and a video of the building were released.

 Third, the Qatar Auto Museum will feature permanent galleries, all centered around the automobile and its development in Qatar with an added center for the restoration of classic cars.
 The museum was designed by architect Rem Koolhaas (OMA).
+The Qatar Auto Museum held an exhibition titled "The Bicycle: the Future of Mobility" in partnership with the 2023 Expo Doha.
+A section of the collection from the museum was showcased at the 2023 Geneva Motor Show in Qatar.
+The president of the museum is Hessa Al Jaber.